2014 Scottish National Party leadership election: 2004 leadership election

 Following the resignation of Swinney, the 2004 SNP leadership contest was held to elect a new leader.
 Roseanna Cunningham was the first to launch her leadership campaign and she was shortly followed by Sturgeon and Michael Russell.
 Alex Neil, who ran in the previous election against Swinney, considered running again for party leader, although later pulled out of the race.
 Neil blamed Alex Salmond for "vetoing" his candidacy, and claimed that both Salmond and Fergus Ewing had stated they would refuse to work with him were he to have been elected.
 Neil claimed that this treatment was in line with the treatment of him and his supporters since the 2000 leadership election.

 The fight over who was to succeed Swinney saw the re-emergence of former leader Alex Salmond, who entered the race despite having repeatedly denied any ambitions to run.
 Most famously, Salmond quipped in June 2004 that "If nominated I'll decline.
 If drafted I'll defer.
 And if elected I'll resign."
 Salmond launched his campaign less than a month later, on 15 July.
-After Salmond announced his campaign for the leadership, Sturgeon dropped her bid, and ran instead for the Depute Leadership.
+After Salmond announced his campaign for the leadership, Sturgeon dropped her bid, and ran instead for the Deputy Leadership.
 The two ran on a joint campaign.
-Kenny MacAskill dropped his bid for Depute Leader, and gave his support to Sturgeon.
+Kenny MacAskill dropped his bid for Deputy Leader, and gave his support to Sturgeon.

 The results were announced on 3 September; Salmond defeated Cunningham and Russell, with more than 75% of votes.
 Sturgeon was elected as Depute Leader, after defeating Fergus Ewing and Christine Grahame.
 As Salmond was still an MP in the British House of Commons, Sturgeon led the SNP in the Scottish Parliament as Leader of the Opposition until the 2007 election.